 1.1.
 Climate Change Impacts of Air and Railway Travel

 Climate change is creating significant social, economic and environmental problems.
 Consequently, reducing climate change is a strategic priority for the European Union (EU) .
-The European Commission’s goal is to reduce Greenhouse Gas (GHG) emissions, a major cause for climate change, by 80-95% in 2050 , with an intermediate target of a 40% reduction by 2030 (both relative to 1990 levels) .
+The European Commission’s goal is to reduce Greenhouse Gas (GHG) emissions, a major cause for climate change, to 80-95% by 2050 , with an intermediate target of a 40% reduction by 2030 (both relative to 1990 levels) .

 In the transport sector, global GHG emissions are projected to double by 2050 without aggressive and sustained policy intervention according to the UN Intergovernmental Panel on Climate Change (IPCC) .
-Consequently, the EC has set a goal for the transport sector to reduce its share of GHG emissions by 20% in 2030 compared to 2008 levels, and by 70% in 2050 .
+Consequently, the EC has set a goal for the transport sector to reduce its share of GHG emissions to 20% by 2030 as compared to 2008 levels, and to 70% by 2050 .

 The environmental impacts of air travel in Europe have increased significantly over the past 25 years.
 Direct emissions from aviation account for about 3% of the EU’s total GHG emissions.
 However, the impact of aviation on climate change is almost doubled when the full effects of radiative forcing are included .
 If global aviation was a country, it would rank in the top 10 of emitters.
 Some studies forecast that global aviation will generate 22% of total GHG emissions by 2050 if the sector continues to fall behind efforts in other sectors .